datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 The dataset (table) name as visible when assigning a direct libref connection to `LIBREF`.

 ### NUM_OF_APPROVALS_REQUIRED
 This is an integer representing the number of approvals required before a table is updated.
-This mechanism lets you insist on, say, 2 or 3 approvals before sensitive data is updated following a submission.
+This mechanism lets you insist on, for example, 2 or 3 approvals before sensitive data is updated following a submission.
 Note that only one rejection is ever necessary to remove the submission.
 This is a required field.

 ### LOADTYPE